00Pratik-Biswas00/Front_End_Projects/Forms-and-Form-Validation-CSI-Assignment1/form-without-third-party-libraries/README.md

 # Create a React form without using any third-party libraries

-As we are instructed not to use any third-party libraries, the extra dependency that I used is react-router-dom, and for styling I used tailwind CSS.
+As we are instructed not to use any third-party libraries, the extra dependency that I used is react-router-dom, and for styling, I used tailwind CSS.

 ## Demo video ->